All Drains Lead To The Sea

 The below article originally featured on our partners Clean Sailors website here.

+We all need to be aware all drains lead to the sea.
 When we wash dishes, take a shower, brush our teeth and clean our boats, guess where our wastewater ends up?
 Yup, the sea.

 So, let’s talk about ‘greywater’.

 Greywater = wastewater.

 It’s the term used for the dirty water discharged from our sinks, baths, showers and, on land, our washing machines.

 When we are using soap to do laundry or washing dishes, when we are washing our hands or using personal care products in the shower, we are making greywater.

 We create greywater on land, and at sea, but there is a difference in how quickly the dirty water gets into our waterways, once down our drains and sinks.